elavoie/ssb-tokens/doc/api.md

 Let `roots` be the *roots* of `source`:

 1. All `roots` must have the same `token-hash`.
-2. All operations should not be the source of any give operation, i.e. the full amount of the source should be available to burn.
+2. All operations should not be the source of any give or burn operation, i.e. the full amount of the source should be available to burn.

 To burn a subset of the available amount from source, first give to oneself a partial amount then burn the self-given tokens.